Author

 Still, Hunter should also get his chance on offense regardless of the team that picks him.
 However, most teams would likely limit his role on offense in hopes of keeping him fresher and healthy enough to play a 17-game NFL season.

-Right now, our top landing spot for Hunterās services at wideout and cornerback is the New England Patriots, who hold the fourth pick in Aprilās NFL Draft and have a whole lot of needs across the teamās 22-man starting lineup on both sides of the ball.
+Right now, our top landing spot for Hunterās services at wideout and cornerback is the Cleveland Browns, who hold the second pick in Aprilās NFL Draft and have a whole lot of needs across the teamās 22-man starting lineup on both sides of the ball.

-Overall, we have the AFC East club at -450 to pick Hunter, while the Las Vegas Raiders (+1050) and Jacksonville Jaguars (+2150) are the other NFL teams to make our list for the former CU star.
+Overall, we have the AFC North club at -350 to pick Hunter, while the New York Giants (+400) are the other NFL team to make our list for the former CU star.

 What we know for sure right now is that the only player to ever win the Chuck Bednarik and Fred Biletnikoff awards is off to the professional ranks, with Hunter looking to take his talents to a lucky team in the hours of the 2025 NFL Draft on April 24.